veciata/Dot-files/README.md

 # Hyprland Configuration for my 2 Monitor Setup

-Welcome to my Hyprland configuration repository!
+Welcome to my arch based Hyprland configuration repository!
 This setup is optimized for a dual monitor system.

 ## Table of Contents
 - [Screenshots](#screenshots)